Syedaaneesa/Hotel-Booking-website/README.md

 ## 💡 Learnings & Achievements

-This project features a fully customized WordPress hotel booking website, designed to showcase luxury rooms, key amenities, and a smooth reservation experience through an elegant, guest-focused interface.
+This project showcases a fully customized WordPress hotel booking website crafted to highlight luxury accommodations, essential amenities, and a seamless reservation journey through an elegant, guest-centric design.
 ---

 ## 📬 Contact